ecdye/macSubtitleOCR/README.md

 ### Running Tests

 The testing process compares OCR output against known correct results.
-We aim for at least 95% accuracy, because slight differences may occur between machines.
+We aim for at least 95% accuracy, because there are slight differences in OCR output between machines.

 ``` shell
 swift test